-We also find that the price of a vote varies depending on the political party (as suggested by the point estimates of Tables 7 and 8).
+37Hence, we perform a first counterfactual estimation assuming that all the right-wing party candidates face a xx-euro increase in spending per voter in all districts/years, everything else equal; then a second counterfactual estimation assuming that all the Socialist party candidates face a xx-euro increase in spending per voter in all districts/years, everything else equal; etc point estimates of Tables 9 and 10).
 In France, according to our estimates, the price of a vote is lowest for the right-wing party (\in 7 to \in 11, depending on the elections).
 It is higher for the Green party (\in 9- \in 19) and for the Socialist party (\in 11- \in 21).
 In the UK, the party facing the lowest price on average is the Liberal Democrats, from \in 2 to \in 5, while those of the Labour and Conservative parties oscillate between \in 4 and \in 8.